3885 S. Decatur Blvd Suite #1080

 If you have any questions, please feel free to contact our office located in Las Vegas, NV .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
-If you have cuboid syndrome, consult with Loren Hansen, DPM from Ankle & Foot Medical Center.
+Ankle pain can have many different causes and the pain may potentially be serious.
+If you have ankle pain, consult with Loren Hansen, DPM from Ankle & Foot Medical Center.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Causes